Numbness

 - Involves an entire arm or leg.

-Also seek emergency medical care if your numbness is accompanied by:
+Also seek emergency medical care if your numbness happens with:

 - Weakness or paralysis.